-- Rarely centralized access to energy-related geodata through databases and platforms, made available in a harmonized format (especially in federal countries) - Municipalities often not in control or possession of data needed for heating and cooling planning.
-In most countries, there is no obligation for energy utilities and network operators to publish their data or provide them to local authorities. - Access to building-related data (age, surface, energy performance), energy consumption data and heating systems often limited to public buildings - Energy-related geodata accessible to local authorities rarely sufficiently granular (detailed and accurate) and not regularly updated.
+- Rarely centralized access to energy-related geodata through databases and platforms, made available in a harmonized format - Municipalities often not in control or possession of data needed for heating and cooling planning.
+In most countries, there is no obligation for energy utilities and network operators to publish their data or provide them to local authorities. - Access to building-related data (age, surface, energy performance), energy consumption data and heating systems often limited to public buildings, and hence lacking for to the private building stock - Energy-related geodata accessible to local authorities rarely sufficiently granular (detailed and accurate) and not regularly updated.
 Using such data requires complex modeling and extensive data treatment, which greatly adds to the costs associated with energy planning.